mozilla-l10n/localizer-documentation/src/tools/pontoon/resources.md

 Pontoon machinery is also available as a [stand-alone web page](https://pontoon.mozilla.org/machinery/).
 To access the page, use the `Machinery` link available in the Profile menu, or the `Machinery` tab in the upper navigation displayed in some pages (e.g. *Teams page* or *Projects page*).

 To use the machinery, select the target locale from the dropdown menu to the right of the searchbar.
-Then input the English source string into the searchbar and press enter.
+Then input the English source string into the searchbar and press Enter.
 This will display all matching machinery entries.
 Information is organized exactly as in the translation workspace.

 ## Locales tab